glm-tools/pyglmnet/paper/paper.md

 observation ($x_i$, $y_i$), and $\lambda \mathcal{P}(\cdot)$ is the penalty that regularizes the solution, with $\lambda$ being a constant that controls the amount of regularization.

-Modern datasets can contain number of predictor variables, and data analysis is often exploratory.
+Modern datasets can contain a number of predictor variables, and data analysis is often exploratory.
 Under these conditions it is critically important to regularize the model to avoid overfitting the data.
 Regularization works by adding penalty terms that penalize the model parameters in